RachWalm/dyslexia/README.md

 <p>Form to submit </p>

 ### Features Left to Implement
-<p>The form currently doesn't actually capture the data that is submitted.
-This would be a next stage implementation.</p>
+The form currently doesn't actually capture the data that is submitted or validate that the form has all the sections filled.
+These would be good next stage implementation.

-<p>Ideally the site would also contain more examples and hints and tips as the knowledge base was increased through user input.</p>
+Ideally the site would also contain more examples and hints and tips as the knowledge base was increased through user input.

-<p>An additional page containing a form that counts up how many of the common things experienced by dyslexics you experience.
-So that people don't go to external sites for this information.</p>
+An additional page containing a form that counts up how many of the common things experienced by dyslexics you experience.
+So that people don't go to external sites for this information.

 ## Maintenance
 The external links to other resources need to be monitored to ensure that they are still leading to valid pages.